-The CAP Inventory is a screening tool for the detection of physical child abuse to be used by protective services workers in their investigations of reported child abuse cases.
+The CAPI is a screening tool for the detection of physical child abuse to be used by protective services workers in their investigations of reported child abuse cases.

 - This 160-item self-report screening instrument is given to the parent or caregiver who is suspected of abuse.